Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 Since this phone has basically an evolved version of the same firmware as the Nova, it is pretty much the same in general use.
 However, the larger screen makes it easier to control.
 On the other hand it only has three hardware buttons where the Nova had six.
 Instead of dedicated buttons to scroll up and down in menus, there is only one button that scrolls down in most cases, and in other cases causes you to accidentally call the first person from your address book or does nothing.
 The actual function of this button changes depending on what part of the interface you're in.
 I wish it would just always mean ‘scroll down’, or had been a dual scroll up/down button.

 The only drawback of the lack of a bezel around the screen (like on the Nova) is that there is nothing to protect it from the outside world.
 As a result, I already procured a large scratch after a few months because I forgot to take off the phone before rummaging through junk in the attic.
 Since then, it has collected some additional smaller scratches.
 It could be a good idea to buy a generic screen protector film and cut it to the right size, or to buy protectors for the Samsung S9110 which should fit right away.
-This could however reduce the responsiveness of the touch screen.
+A good protective film should barely have an effect on the responsiveness of the touch screen.

 A smaller nuisance is that the screen is not as responsive as the Nova's.
 It requires more force, especially at the edges.
 But after a while I got used to this, and the screen also seems to become more ‘flexible’ through usage.